An Art as Old as Hilton Head Island: Cast Net Throwing

-Cast net fishing is one of the most basic techniques to catch shrimp or small bait fish as you prepare for day of fishing on Hilton Head Island.
-Cast nets have been used for thousands of years and certainly as long as people have lived on Hilton Head Island.
+Cast net fishing is one of the most basic techniques to catch shrimp or small bait fish as you prepare for a day of fishing on Hilton Head Island.
+Cast nets have been used for thousands of years, and certainly as long as people have lived on Hilton Head Island.
+This age-old technique has sustained communities for centuries — reaping the bounties of the sea to support families and livelihoods.
+There’s no doubt about it, cast net fishing is an integral skill for any angler to master, and we’re excited to share everything we know about it with you!

 More Trending Stories